cyamas/mini-proj-generator/README.md

 Enter the following into your terminal at the project root directory:

-To add a feature:\n
+To add a feature:
 ./bin/add -cat {specified category} -ft {new feature name}

-To remove a feature:\n
+To remove a feature:
 ./bin/remove -cat {specified category} -ft {specify feature}

-To generate a list of required features for your next miniproj:\n ./bin/gen -nf {enter number of features e.g. 3}
+To generate a list of required features for your next miniproj:
+./bin/gen -nf {enter number of features e.g. 3}